anon-blue/anon.blue/README.txt

  la chimba en verdad soy colombiana pero bueno que le vamos a hacer que se joda colobia ecuador por siempre, chucha perdon , colombia... joder.

-                                  dkufgofzeghfolighgfohfgihpoeifqpoihqofihqm to
+                                  dkufgofzeghfolighgfohfgihpoeifqpoiholajoserica
-uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda w elcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome t o uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome
+rdolllmmpogholato uganda welcome to uganda welcome to uganda welcome to uganda w elcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome t o uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome to uganda welcome